 - Basic knowledge of computer and architectural software programs

-Q.73) What things architect have to take care of before starting any project?
+73. What things do architects have to take care of before starting any project?

 - The owner has to have proper planning permission for the building to be constructed.

 - Whether the certain listed grade is approved or not